karush17/surreal-70-samples/README.md

 # Paper Summaries

 ## Introduction
 This repository is a collection of short summaries of papers in Deep Learning.
 Summaries are based on papers which explore novel groundbreaking ideas or consist of theoretically rich concepts.
-A total of 2 short summaries are typically added each week which explore essential aspects of the work, its technical innovation and new questions and ideas raised by the work.
+1 short summary is typically added each week which explores essential aspects of the work, its technical innovation and new questions and ideas raised by the work.
 Length of each summary is 1 page.
 Each summary is based on a fixed set of guidlines which are given [here](#guidlines).
 If you would like to contribute to the summaries then please read [this](#contributions).

 ## Available Paper Summaries